Leena Kumari 10 Min Read

 Creating Barriers Before Cravings Appear

-• removing substances from living spaces
+• Removing all substances entirely from personal living spaces.

-• avoiding high-risk environments
+• Strictly avoiding all high-risk environments and old haunts.

-• building distance between impulse and action
+• Deliberately building physical and mental distance between an initial impulse and the resulting action.

-Time-Based Structure and Predictability
+Time-Based Predictability

 Routine as Physical and Emotional Stabilization

-Sleep as a Recovery Pillar
+Sleep as a Foundational Pillar

 Nutrition and Blood Sugar Regulation